rishi6071/college-library-frontend/README.md

 # college-library-frontend
-Frontend College Library Website using Vanilla JavaScript
+Frontend College Library Website using Vanilla JavaScript and Storing the Data in the Local Storage of Web Browser.

 Developer - Rishi Soni,
 Linkedin Profile - https://www.linkedin.com/in/rishi-soni-26847717a/

 ToDo-

-1. Store all Data in Local Storage.
-2. Create an Option to delete a Book.
+1. Create an Option to delete a Book.
-3. Add a Scrollbar to the Table view at certain height.